-Section Policy/Objective 5.2 5.2.17 5.2.18 Development within this designation shall not take the form of Big Box retail, highway commercial, strip commercial, or warehouse uses Policy Design must encourage and accommodate pedestrian movement throughout and beyond 5.2.19 the subject property.
+Section 5.2 Policy/Objective commercial, strip commercial, or warehouse uses Policy Design must encourage and accommodate pedestrian movement throughout and beyond 5.2.19 the subject property.
 Policy The use of innovative technologies and materials which improve energy and water 5.2.20 efficiency shall be encouraged.
 Policy Signage and street lighting should be designed and installed to minimize the impacts on 5.2.21 surrounding rural areas.
 Policy A Development Permit Area for the purpose of form and character of commercial and 5.2.22 multi residential, environmental protection, and water and energy efficiency shall be designated in Section 11 of this Plan applicable to all lands within this designation.